Understanding Activision Blizzard's Unusual Options Activity | Benzinga

 Understanding Activision Blizzard's Unusual Options Activity

-On Friday, shares of Activision Blizzard (NASDAQ:ATVI) saw unusual options activity.
-After the option alert, the stock price moved up to $83.58.
+On Tuesday, shares of Activision Blizzard (NASDAQ:ATVI) saw unusual options activity.
+After the option alert, the stock price moved down to $78.4.

 - Sentiment: BEARISH